redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-3/README.md

 ```

-4. Generate SSH keys so students can 'silently' SSH from the VNC user to the base VM user.
+4. Generate SSH keys so students can 'silently' SSH from the container to the ***trainee*** user on the base VM.

 ```bash
 ssh-keygen -q -t rsa -N '' -f .ssh/id_rsa 2>/dev/null <<< y >/dev/null